 The Taskforce on Nature-related Financial Disclosures (TNFD) was launched in June 2021 by the United Nations (UNEPFI/ UNDP) and other international NGOs.
 It calls for companies to disclose both their impact and dependence on nature in accordance with a framework similar to that of the TCFD.
 Many companies, public institutions, and financial institutions, mainly in Europe and the U.S., have expressed their support for the TNFD and are working to establish international standards for the disclosure of information on natural capital.

 The TNFD Forum is positioned as a group of stakeholders who support the TNFD discussions.
 As a member company of the TNFD Forum, we contribute to the conservation of biodiversity through participation in discussions on the establishment of the TNFD framework.

-30by30 is an international target related to natural capital that aims to conserve or protect 30% of the world's land and sea areas by 2030, and is positioned as one of the key measures in the post-Aichi targets of the Convention on Biological Diversity.
+30by30 is an international target related to natural capital that aims to conserve or protect 30% of the world's land and sea areas by 2030, and is positioned as one of the key measures in the Kunming-Montreal Global Biodiversity Framework adopted in December 2022.